haripradeep18/eduapplication/readme.md

 # License

-SMS EE is licensed under proprietary license.
-Frameworks and libraries has it own licensed
+SMS EE is licensed under custom permissive license.
+Frameworks and libraries has it own licensed.